I still remember the first time ChatGPT helped me finish a project in record time.

 It also gave me a mix of answers.
 I could switch between chat-style responses and a more Google-like layout.
 That made the comparison easy.

-One feature I really liked?
-The “YouChat” mode.
-It felt more casual and flexible, especially for research or writing help.
+The tool was very casual and flexible, especially for research or writing help.

 There are also built-in tools for coding, summarizing, translating, and even solving math problems.